vergara/indexeddb-promised/README.md

 Returns a promise for the key of the record.
 Useful when using key type autoIncrement: true.

+### indexeddb.objectStore.count()
+Returns a promise for an integer number that represents the number of records in the object store.

 ### indexeddb.objectStore.get(key)
 Return a promise for the value of the record identified by *key*.

 ### indexeddb.objectStore.delete(key)
+Returns a promise resolved with *null*.

+### indexeddb.objectStore.clear()
+Deletes all records from the object store.
 Returns a promise resolved with *null*.

 ### indexeddb.objectStore.put(record\[, key\])
 Similar to *add()*, but replaces existing records.
 The *key* parameter is not required if keyPath key type is used and the record has the property used as keyPath populated.